hasura/promptql-cs-benchmark/README.md

 You can also automatically compute scores by comparing ground truth with evaluation runs by providing the query file, output directory (which has the evaluation runs) and a python module file which has a function which computes score between ground truth and test result: `evaluate_score(ground_truth: str, test_result: str) -> float`

+TODO: This script needs to be fixed with the new bench.py changes and won't work currently.

 ```bash
 python evaluation.py --input_filepath queries/rule_based_prioritization/complexity3.yaml --output_dir output_complexity3 --evaluator_module scoring/test_scorer.py